 Get Started → fill out the form on our services page under "Disability Services" to see if you qualify!

-Working with representatives like us, alongside trusted healthcare partners like Ramazzini Healthcare, can increase your chances of success, shorten the wait time, and give you the confidence that your case is being handled properly.
+Working with representatives like us can increase your chances of success, shorten the wait time, and give you the confidence that your case is being handled properly.

 We are appointed representatives for Social Security disability claims.
 Although we are equipped with legal training and hold law degrees, we are not licensed attorneys and would refer you to a licensed attorney when appropriate.
 For federal appeals cases, an attorney licensed in federal courts would be referred to you if you decide to further your claim in federal court.